jarun/bcal/README.md

 <a href="https://asciinema.org/a/168719"><img src="https://asciinema.org/a/168719.png" alt="bcal_asciicast" width="600"/></a>
 </p>

-`bcal` (*Byte CALculator*) is a command-line utility for storage conversions and calculations.
-Storage, hardware and firmware developers work with numerical calculations regularly e.g., storage unit conversions, address calculations etc. If you are one and can't calculate the hex address offset for (512 - 16) MiB immediately, or the value when the 43<sup>rd</sup> bit of a 64-bit address is set, `bcal` is for you.
+`bcal` (*Byte CALculator*) is a command-line utility for storage, hardware and firmware developers who deal with storage-specific numerical calculations, expressions, unit conversions or address calculations frequently.
+If you are one and can't calculate the hex address offset for (512 - 16) MiB immediately, or the value when the 43<sup>rd</sup> bit of a 64-bit address is set, `bcal` is for you.

 Though it started with storage, the scope of `bcal` isn't limited to the storage domain.
 Feel free to raise PRs to simplify other domain-specific numerical calculations so it can evolve into an **_engineer's utility_**.